jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 demoted, as well as bold and italic text.
 For headings, "promotion" means _decreasing_ the level (i.e., moving from `<h2>` to `<h1>`) while "demotion" means _increasing_ the level.
-For horizontal rules, promotion and demotion means moving backward or forward through the list of rule strings in `markdown-hr-strings`.
-For bold and italic text, promotion and demotion means changing the markup from underscores to asterisks.
+For horizontal rules, promotion and demotion mean moving backward or forward through the list of rule strings in `markdown-hr-strings`.
+For bold and italic text, promotion and demotion mean changing the markup from underscores to asterisks.

 I> To promote or demote any markup at the point, use `C-c C--` and `C-c C-=`.